Cycle route from Morn Hill Winchester Club site

-A wonderful ride through the chalk downs that Jane Austen called home from Morn Hill Club site.
+A wonderful ride through the chalk downs that Jane Austen called home from Morn Hill Winchester Club campsite.

 Sadly, there are no accounts of Mr Darcy dressed in Lycra or the Dashwood sisters on mountain bikes in the novels of Jane Austen.
 The literary genius lived too early to see how cycling would transform tours, travel and afternoon tea but had two-wheeled transport been available, this is the landscape from which she would have drawn inspiration.